shristov-Monterway/sweetluxde/README.md

 - Make the validation rules for `/product/createUpdate` in AdminRoutes more strict.
 - Add product attribute data in CartType and WishListType (and all endpoints or components using them).
 - Add product attributes data in ProductCard, ProductInfo (input for choosing attribute option).
+- Add functionality for registering only with invitation code.
 - Add information on Stripe checkout page for the product variation (not only product).
 - Add address property in user.
 - Add weight property to product variation.